Early Years Curriculum

 “The first 5 years, have so much to do with how the next 80 turn out.”

 At Cambrai, we recognise and value the unique opportunities and benefits that an excellent Early Years curriculum can bring.
-In response to the OFSTED ‘Bold Beginnings’ report from 2017, we have taken the opportunity to revisit, reflect upon and share our expectations for a quality reception year, encompassing our Trust values, and collective experience – along with a realignment of the core principles of the Early Years Foundation Stage:
+In response to the OFSTED ‘Bold Beginnings’ report, we have taken the opportunity to revisit, reflect upon and share our expectations for a quality reception year, encompassing our Trust values, and collective experience – along with a realignment of the core principles of the Early Years Foundation Stage:

 These principles are:

 every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured,

 children learn to be strong and independent through positive relationships,

 children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers